vamise/nft-marketplace/ARCHITECTURE.md

 The `place_bid` will turn the state of the auction to **Ended** if someone places a bid after the auction's `ended_at` date passes.
 It will then return `Ok(())` in a kind of silent pass without actually placing a bid.
 Once the auction is in the **Ended** state, bid funds can be claimed by the auctioneer.
 This is actually how an auction is really ended - it does not end on it's own accord, someone has to turn the crank!
 In theory, an auction will remain open for all eternity, past its own end date, if nobody touches it, but nobody can do any invalid things to it.
 It's kind of like Schrodinger's Cat.
 However, even if an auction is not officially in **Ended** state but it is past its `ended_at`, winners will not be allowed to cancel bids.

-## Metaplex
+## NFT marketplace

 ### Overview

-The Metaplex is the contract that knows how the others tie together and understands what an NFT truly is, how to auction it off and how to redeem it for others.
+The Fyfy´s NFT marketplace is the contract that knows how the others tie together and understands what an NFT truly is, how to auction it off and how to redeem it for others.
 It also understands the concept of royalties and how to pay them out.
 It's job is to act is the orchestrator between a Vault full of tokens, an Auction primitive, a bunch of winners, creators, and an auctioneer, and make sure everybody gets what is deserved, whether it be monies or tokens (though in the end they are all tokens).

 It's state is reproduced here: